 Power efficiency

-Gaming laptop vs. desktop: Customization and upgrades
+Gaming laptop vs. Desktop: Customization and upgrades

 These are other areas where gaming desktops win handily.
 You can only really customize your laptop at the point of purchase, as most OEMs allow you to personalize your configuration before you order.
 But after that, you’re limited to only RAM and storage upgrades.